1970s Counter Culture Newspapers Collection, 1970-1973 (S1136)

 The records of the St. Louis Peace Information Center contain correspondence, meeting minutes, and peace literature written and published by St. Louis and national peace groups, pertaining to the Center’s mission to facilitate communication and cooperation among St. Louis-area anti-war groups, as well as to inform the public about peace, activism, conscription, and the Vietnam War.
 The Center also provided draft counseling to conscientious objectors opposed to the war in Vietnam.
 Subjects of interest include anti-Vietnam protests in the St. Louis area, war tax resistance, and laws and regulations regarding draft counseling.
 The bulk of the materials date from the Center’s founding in 1967 to its closing in 1974.

-The records of the St. Louis Regional Fellowship of Reconciliation Records contain correspondence, meeting minutes, newsletters, and reports documenting the chapter's commitment to the philosophy and program of religious pacifism.
-Topics of interest include conscientious objectors during World War II and the Korean conflict, the relocation of Japanese citizens, and disarmament.
+The St. Louis Regional Fellowship of Reconciliation Records contain correspondence, meeting minutes, newsletters, and reports documenting the chapter's commitment to the philosophy and programming of religious pacifism.
+Topics of interest include conscientious objectors during World War II and the Korean War, the relocation of Japanese citizens, and nuclear weapons disarmament.

 St. Louis Vietnam Committee, American Friends Service Committee Records, 1966-1971 (S0164)